 Approaching a roundabout too fast is highly likely to result in poor lane discipline.
 Approach the roundabout at a safe and appropriate speed for the conditions.
 If the lanes are small or the roundabout is difficult to see around, approach very slowly.
 Study the signs in good time to establish the correct lane needed and keep a keen eye on road markings.

 As you get closer to the roundabout, a learner driver typically spends too much time looking to the right.
 As lanes often curve on the approach to a roundabout, a learner driver can easily straddle lanes if they spend too much time looking to the right.
 A learner does this because they need to know if they can continue or if they need to stop.
 Learner drivers tend to not like stopping at roundabouts as they can often have a fear of knowing when to move off if busy.

-The way to do it is approach very slowly and to briskly alternate from the right to the direction you are travelling many times.
-Constantly turn your head from right to the direction you are travelling very quickly and this will allow you to not only see if traffic is approaching to the right, but keep within your lanes.
+The way to do it is approach very slowly and to briskly alternate observation from the right to the direction you are travelling.
+Constantly turn your head from right to the direction you are travelling frequently and this will allow you to not only see if traffic is approaching to the right, but keep within your lanes.
 This can be easily accomplished if driving at a slow and safe speed.

 Driving at a roundabout too fast not only leads to bad lane discipline, but in many cases can result in unnecessarily stopping due to the driver not having enough time to see that it’s clear.
 It’s safer to approach the roundabout a little slower than everyone else than to abruptly stop at a clear roundabout.